ivandzefen/quiz_game/README.md

    ```

 ### Creating a Quiz
-1. When prompted, enter the number of questions you want in your quiz.
+When prompted, enter the number of questions you want in your quiz.
-2. For each question:
-   - Enter the question text.
-   - Enter the correct answer for that question.

 ### Taking the Quiz
 1. Enter your name when prompted.